onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![Uploading files to an empty directory](../../images/user-guide/web-file-browser/uploading-upload.png#screenshot)

-After any upload is started, the **UPLOADS** tab will appear in the main menu sidebar, providing detailed view of all uploads that have been done in the current browser tab.
+After any upload is started, the **UPLOADS** tab will appear in the main menu sidebar, providing a detailed view of all uploads that have been done in the current browser tab.
 View the information in a summarized form or per the target provider.

 ![Upload tab](../../images/user-guide/web-file-browser/uploading-tab.png#screenshot)